-What About Eyeglasses or Contacts?
+Does Medicare Cover Eyeglasses or Contacts?

-So, Medicare does cover cataract surgery.
-What about your vision needs postsurgery?
 Most of the time, Medicare won’t cover the cost of glasses or contact lenses.
 But that’s different if you have cataract surgery that implants an IOL.
 In that case, you have an opportunity for Medicare Part B to help cover one pair of eyeglasses or one set of contacts.

 - You must use a provider that’s enrolled in Medicare.